minetest-mods/ccompass/README.md

     ccompass_restrict_target_nodes: List of technical node names allowed for compass calibration, separated by ','
     ccompass_aliasses: If enabled the compas:* items will be aliased to the ccompass:* items for compatibility
     ccompass_teleport_nodes: List of technical node names that triggers the teleport to destination, separated by ','
+    ccompass_nodes_over_target_allow: List of additional node names that must be above target for teleport to be executed. (separated by ',')
+    ccompass_nodes_over_target_deny: List of additional node names that must NOT be above target for teleport to be executed. (separated by ',')
+    ccompass_nodes_over_target_allow_drawtypes: List of drawtypes to allow to be over target.
+Defaults are: airlike, flowingliquid, liquid, plantlike and plantlike_rooted
+    ccompass_deny_climbable_target: Disabled by default -> allows climbable nodes to be over target.
+Set to true to not allow them.
+    ccompass_allow_damage_target: Disabled by default -> will not teleport player into or over damaging nodes.

 ##  For developers:
 1. It is possible to change compass settings from other mods by changing values in global table ccompass.
 So it is possible for example to add a waypoint node to the target-nodes by